Register as New Patient

 If you wish to register as a patient, you can print off the forms below and hand them into reception.
 Alternatively, pop into the surgery and the receptionist will give you the forms to fill in.

-We ask for some form of photo identification when registering so please bring this along with you.
+We prefer to see some form of photo identification when registering so please bring this along with you but this is not essential.

 Yelverton Surgery covers a large rural area extending from the north of Plymouth across to Dartmeet and Hexworthy in the east and Grenofen to the west.
-We have a branch surgery at Princetown which is held Mondays, Wednesdays and Fridays between 08:30 and 09:40.
+We have a branch surgery at Princetown which is held Mondays, Wednesdays and Fridays between 3pm to 4.10pm.

-Opposite is a rough map of our practice area.
+Here is a map of our practice area.
 Click on the image for a larger version.
-If you are near the boundary please contact the practice for further information on registration.
+If you are outside of the practice boundary you will not be eligible to register with us.
+If you are unsure please contact the practice for further information.

 Temporary Patient Registrations